Table of contents

 Any duly accredited Officer employed by the Union may be permitted on the Employer’s premises for the purpose of transacting Union business provided prior permission to do so has been granted by the Employer.

 A representative of the Union shall have the right to make a presentation of up to forty-five (45) minutes during the probationary period or at the orientation of new Employees with respect to the structure of the Union, as well as the rights, responsibilities and benefits under the Collective Agreement, provided, however, that attendance at the presentation shall not be compulsory and, further, that a representative of the Employer may be present at such presentation.
-The Employer shall notify the Union two (2) weeks in advance of the orientation where practicable.
+Should an in-person corporate orientation to be scheduled by the Employer, the Employer shall notify the Union two (2) weeks in advance of such orientation.
 Where the representative of the Union is a Steward or Local Unit Representative there shall be no loss of pay for time spent at the presentation.

 Local Unit Representatives